Amber-Pittman/DataStructuresI-GuidedProject/DataStruct-II.md

 We start with a node.
 The node underlies Linked Lists' structure.
 Linked Lists underlies the Stack's structure.
 We're kind of constructing this building where each floor on top relies on the floor below it.
 Even though we have this thing called Stack, is really just some methods and the size variable that allow us to interact with a LL in a certain way

+Due to Stacks not needing to loop, Stacks are always O(1).

 1. Initialization of a Stack

     * When we initialize a new stack, we set the storage attribute that's on that stack to be equal to _empty_ linked list.